rafaelcmm/5am-dev/content/blog/dart-objects-101/index.md

 ```

 Here we are defining an object with two `final` properties, `bar` and `bazz`.
 Since they are final,
-that means we can change their values after the object is instantiated.
+that means we can't change their values after the object is instantiated.
 We can't do that even on
 the constructor, so, if we try to do something like this:

 ```dart